cb11711211/sc_st_attention_integration/README.md

 The multi-view learning in this project could view that the most important direction in this field.
 How to integrate the high quality single-cell RNA-seq with low-quality spatial transcriptomics data should be one specfic task that should be done both in bioinformatics and machine learning field.
 I have review some articles that perscribe the computational methods that coudl integrate single-cell multi-omics data.
 For multi-omics data, the features of each omics is different which means the feature extraction should be done in one omics independently.
 However, for the integration of spatial transcriptomics and single-cell RNA-seq data, the features from both omics both representing the exprssion profile of some votex which is single-cell for scRNA-seq and spot for spatial transcriptomics, respectively.
 Here I will firstly construct a begining notebook storing many types of methods that utilizing deep neural networks especially that applied in attention mechanism.

+# Data preprocessing
+There could be some alignment and difference between the gene expression profile and protein expression profile.
+In this project, we will implement some methods that could denoise the data and then align the multi-omics profiles to the same feature space.